 Things to do in Serfaus-Fiss-Ladis in winter

+There's plenty to do in Austria in winter and that's no different in Serfaus-Fiss-Ladis.
 Below, you can read about the things I did while I was in Serfaus-Fiss-Ladis.
-Afterward, I highlight a few other activities the region has to offer but I didn’t have the time to try – yet 🙂
+Afterward, I highlight a few other activities the region has to offer but I didn't have the time to try – yet :-)

 1. Take a ski course

 Aside from having a culinary and family focus, Serfaus-Fiss-Ladis also prides itself on being one of the best ski resorts in Europe for beginners – and not just kids, but adult beginners too.

 I'd only ever once taken ski classes before and that was more than four years ago, in Canada.
 Back then, I got the hang of the basics pretty quickly and so I wasn't too nervous about the beginner ski lessons our little group of four would have on our first day in Serfaus-Fiss-Ladis.